mlemusrojas/lc-wikidata/_episodes/02-linked_data.md

 ## 2.2 Concepts foundations (RDF and RDF triples)

- - The RDF is a conceptual data model, It is based on the idea of making statements about resources in expressions of the form (subject–predicate–object), known as triples.
+ - The RDF is a conceptual data model that is based on the idea of making statements about resources in expressions of the form (subject–predicate–object), known as triples.
  - The subject denotes the resource, and the predicate denotes traits or aspects of the resource, and expresses a relationship between the subject and the object.
  - RDF data are stored on containers known as triplestores.